bredelings/MCON/mcon.rst

 Monte-Carlo Object Notation (MCON) is a data format for recording samples from Monte-Carlo algorithms.
 The format accomodates multiple different algorithms, including Markov chain Monte Carlo (MCMC), Sequential Monte Carlo (SMC), etc.
-Each line is a JSON object, following the JSON Lines format.
+Each line is a JSON object, following the `JSON Lines <https://jsonlines.org>`_ format.
 The first line is called the "header line".
 All other lines are called "sample lines".
 Each sample line represents a Monte Carlo sample as a collection of (key,value) pairs.

-Many Monte Carlo programs record their samples using a table-based format such as CSV or TSV.
+Many Monte Carlo programs record their samples using a *table-based* format such as CSV or TSV.
-Each column represents a random variable, and the first line of the file usually gives the variable name for each column.
+Each column represents a random variable and each row represents a Monte Carlo sample.
+Usually the first line of the file gives the name for each random variable.
-Each row represents the value for each variable in a given Monte Carlo sample.
-This format requires that the number of variables remains constant.
-Like the MCON format, each line represents a Monte Carlo sample.
-It usually also requires that value for each variable have a value that is a single number.
+This format requires that the number of variables remains constant, and usually also requires that the value for each variable is a single number.

-The MCON format is designed to circumvent limitations of table-based formats by
+The MCON format is designed to circumvent limitations of table-based formats by enabling

-1. allowing fields to have structured values, such as arrays.
+1. fields to have structured values, such as arrays.
-2. allowing the number and structure of fields to change over time.
+2. the number and structure of fields to change over time.

-Each sample line specified a number of (field,value) pairs.

 Example::

   {"fields": ["iter","x"], nested: false, version: 0.1}
-  {"iter": 10, "x": [1.1, 2.2, 3.3], "pi": {"A":0.3, "T":0.7}}
+  {"iter": 10, "x": [1.1, 2.2, 3.3], "pi": {"A":0.3, "T":0.7}, "y": [1,2]}
-  {"iter": 20, "x": [1.2, 2.3, 3.1]}, "pi": {A":0.4, "T":0.6}}
+  {"iter": 20, "x": [1.2, 2.3, 3.1]}, "pi": {A":0.4, "T":0.6}}, "y": [3]

 However, it is sometimes important to be able to convert this more flexible format back to a format like CSV or TSV.
 The MCON format thus specifies a method of doing so.